 When arriving in most US cities, it makes sense to catch a Uber or rideshare car from the airport to get to a hotel.
 This is because many cities have not effectively linked their airport to their downtown area with accessible public transportation options that appeal to travelers ranging from business travelers to budget travelers.

 In many cities, taking public transportation from the airport to the city center takes longer than an Uber– and for travelers who need to get to a meeting or use every bit of their vacation, public transportation may seem like a ridiculous option.
 But that’s not the case in Seattle!
 In Seattle, there is a unique traffic situation: Seattle is a large city on an extremely, relatively, small plot of land.

 Making highway travel even more challenging- the Puget Sound and connected waterways slice up the region and require crossing via bridges or ferries.

 Because of all of this, traffic in Seattle is some of the worst in the United States.

 Catching an Uber from SeaTac airport to downtown will put you in a car smack dab in the middle of this traffic.
 In traffic, it can easily take an hour or more to get from SeaTac airport to downtown Seattle.
 Thankfully, this is not a new problem, but rather something that travelers and locals have been dealing with for decades.

-While I’ve explained in detail how to get from SeaTac airport to downtown Seattle in my article of the same name, in this article I want to focus specifically on why it’s a bad idea to pay for transportation from pay for an Uber from the airport to the urban heart of Seattle.
+While I’ve explained in detail how to get from SeaTac airport to Pike Place Market in my article of the same name, in this article I want to focus specifically on why it’s a bad idea to pay for transportation from pay for an Uber from the airport to the urban heart of Seattle.

 The cheapest way to get from SeaTac airport to Seattle